Rudra9905/Project-1_QuickFix/Backend/README.md

 docker run --name quick-helper-mysql -e MYSQL_ROOT_PASSWORD=rootpw -e MYSQL_DATABASE=quick_helper -p 3306:3306 -d mysql:8.0
 ```

-2. The application will automatically create the database schema on startup (using `spring.jpa.hibernate.ddl-auto=update`)
+2. The application will automatically create the database schema on startup

+**Note:** If you encounter a "Data truncated for column 'role'" error when registering as admin, please refer to the [DB_FIX.md](../DB_FIX.md) file for solutions.

+## File Upload Setup

+For file uploads to work properly:

+1. Ensure the `uploads` directory exists in the backend root folder
+2. Create subdirectories: `uploads/resumes` and `uploads/videos`
+3. Ensure the application has write permissions to these directories

+**Note:** If you encounter issues with file uploads, please refer to the [VIDEO_UPLOAD_TROUBLESHOOTING.md](../VIDEO_UPLOAD_TROUBLESHOOTING.md) file for solutions.

 ## Configuration